Battle of Xiangyang (191)

-The battle
+Battle

 Sun Jian and his forces encountered the forces of Liu Biao's general, Huang Zu, between Fancheng and Deng (near present-day Xiangyang).
 There, he easily routed Huang's forces and surrounded the city of Xiangyang itself.
 Within the confines of the city, Liu Biao again sent Huang Zu out, this time to make a surprise attack.
 However, Huang was again defeated, and when he attempted to withdraw to the city once more, Sun Jian cut off his line of retreat, and he fled to Mount Xian.
 Sun pursued Huang, hoping to follow up on his success.
 According to Sun Jian's official biography in Records of the Three Kingdoms, he was fatally wounded by an arrow fired by a soldier in Huang Zu's unit, who was hiding in a bamboo grove.
 Sun's men carried him away from the battlefield and he died from his injury later.
 Other theories of Sun Jian's death include Sun being killed while fighting in the wilderness, or being crushed to death by boulders rolled down by the enemy from above.

 Aftermath

 Sun Jian's death effectively ended the battle, although Liu's forces suffered far more casualties.
 Huan Jie, an official under Sun Jian, successfully negotiated for his lord's corpse to be returned, and Sun Jian's army temporarily came under the control of Sun Jian's nephew, Sun Ben.
 Sun Ben then went to join Yuan Shu with most of Sun Jian's followers.
 Sun Ce, Sun Jian's oldest son, was given Sun Jian's marquisate, but chose to pass the position down to his youngest brother, Sun Kuang, who was still young then.

 Liu Biao's success allowed him to expand his influence in Jing Province.
 Though he would be unable to defeat either Sun Ce or his successor, Sun Quan, he would nonetheless remain an influential figure in the Han dynasty until his death in 208.
+Huang Zu was killed at the Battle of Jiangxia against Sun Quan's forces in the same year.